 Could Mr. Erdogan plot this event to gain more power?
 The whole attempt of a coup seems surprisingly very badly prepared and it was only a matter of hours when it will fail.
 And president’s quick response, with many people imprisoned during the first day after the attempt, is a little bit suspicious.
 I am not in the position of accusing anyone or making some conclusions, but we should take those inconsistencies into account.

 Situation in Turkey is unpredictable.
-It provides many questions on which way will the country take in the future.
+It provides many questions.
+Which way will the country take in the future?
 It has been 6 months since the coup and we can clearly see how the political system is turning into authoritarian regime with power in president’s hands.
 He managed to, in a relatively short period of time, remove even the smallest threat amongst politicians, militants, journalists, teachers and other professions through presidential decrees.
 Some have been accusing Erdogan of using the failed coup to gain power, some even blame the president of standing behind it.

 Where lays the truth?
-We shall never know, all we can do is speculate and hope that anything happened and will happened, was/will be for the best of the country in todays measure.
-That people’s right and freedoms will be followed.
+We shall never know, all we can do is speculate and hope that anything that happened and will happen, was/will be for the best of the country in today’s measure.
+That people’s right and freedom will prevail.
 From my point of view, that’s what matters the most.